-39 In some cases, tangible know-how will be licensed, for which it is appropriate to have royalties extend longer .
-This number should be linked to the diligence milestones, i.e. if there is a diligence milestone to do XYZ action within 5 years, the term for this definition should also be 5 years.
+41 In some cases, tangible know-how will be licensed, for which it is appropriate to have royalties extend longer, e.g., cell lines.
+This number should be linked to the diligence milestones, i.e. if there is a diligence milestone to nominate a development candidate within 5 years, the term for this definition should also be 5 years.
 This time limitation is based on the assumption that most of the value of know-how is transferred during the first five years post-License Agreement.

-"Patent Challenge" means any direct dispute or challenge of the validity, patentability, [scope], priority, [construction], [non-infringement]40, inventorship, ownership or enforceability of any Patent Right or any claim thereof, or opposition or assistance in the opposition of the grant of any letters patent within the Patent Rights, in any legal or administrative proceedings, including in a court of law, before the USPTO or other agency or tribunal in any jurisdiction, or in arbitration including, without limitation, by reexamination, inter partes review, opposition, interference, post-grant review, nullity proceeding, pre-issuance submission, third party submission, derivation proceeding or declaratory judgment action.
+" means Patent Products and Know-How Products.
+"Licensed Products" "Licensed Technology" means Patent Rights and Licensed Know-How.
+"Other Components" means any delivery system(s), devices(s), companion diagnostics and/or one or more additional Active Ingredients.
+"Patent Challenge" means any direct dispute or challenge of the validity, patentability, [scope], priority, [construction], [non-infringement] 42 , inventorship, ownership or enforceability of any Patent Right or any claim thereof, or opposition or assistance in the opposition of the grant of any letters patent within the Patent Rights, in any legal or administrative proceedings, including in a court of law, before the USPTO or other agency or tribunal in any jurisdiction, or in arbitration including, without limitation, by reexamination, inter partes review, opposition, interference, post-grant review, nullity proceeding, pre-issuance submission, third party submission, derivation proceeding or declaratory judgment action.
 The term Patent Challenge will not include (i) Licensee being an essential party in any patent interference proceeding before the USPTO, which interference Licensee acts in good faith to try to settle, or (ii) Licensee, due to its status as an exclusive licensee of patent rights other than the Patent Rights, being named by the licensor of such patent rights as a real party in interest in such an interference, so long as Licensee either abstains from participation in, or acts in good faith to settle, the interference.
 A Patent Challenge will not include arguments made by Licensee that (a) distinguish the inventions claimed in patents or patent applications owned or controlled by Licensee ("Licensee Patents") from those claimed in the Patent Rights but (b) do not disparage the Patent Rights or raise any issue of Patent Rights' compliance with or sufficiency under applicable patent laws, regulations or administrative rules, in each case (x) in the ordinary course of ex parte prosecution of the Licensee Patents or (y) in inter partes proceedings before the USPTO or other agency or tribunal in any jurisdiction (excluding interferences or derivation proceedings), or in arbitration, wherein the Licensee Patents have been challenged.
 "Patent Products" means any product, method, or service that is Covered by a Valid Claim.
 "Person" means an individual, sole proprietorship, partnership, limited partnership, limited liability partnership, corporation, limited liability company, business trust, joint stock company, trust, incorporated association, joint venture, or similar entity or organization, including a government or political subdivision or department or agency of a government.
+"Regulatory Exclusivity" means any exclusive marketing rights or data exclusivity rights conferred by any regulatory authority with respect to a pharmaceutical product other than Patents, including orphan drug exclusivity, new chemical entity exclusivity data exclusivity, or pediatric exclusivity.
 "Selling Party" means either Licensee or Sublicensee, as the case may be.
-"Sublicense" means any agreement under which Licensee grants any of the rights to Licensed Technology or Licensed Products granted to Licensee under the License Agreement, including, without limitation, any option for such rights.
-"Sublicensee" means any Person that is granted a Sublicense.
-"Sublicensing Income" means any cash or equity consideration received by Licensee from a Sublicensee in consideration of the grant of a Sublicense under the Licensed Technology, including any license fee, license maintenance fee, option fee, milestone payments, and annual fees in excess of earned royalties, but excluding (a) royalties paid by a Sublicensee, (b) equity or debt investments in, or loan proceeds to, Licensee, (c) payments by Sublicensees for payment or reimbursement of patent prosecution, defense, enforcement and maintenance and other related expenses, (d) payments by Sublicensees for bona fide research, development, manufacturing or commercialization activities (including, without limitation, payments for fulltime employees) 41 , (e) Milestone Payments, (f) any profit share for any product, and (g) payment received in connection with a transaction that constitutes a Change of Control or an option to consummate a Change of Control.
-Notwithstanding the foregoing, if Licensee receives Sublicensing Income with respect to a Sublicensee's achievement of any milestone that is substantially similar to a Milestone, Sublicensing Income may be reduced by the aggregate amount of such amounts received by Licensee that are due to Licensor for achievement of such Milestone.
-"Valid Claim" means, with respect to a particular country, (a) any claim of an issued and unexpired Patent Right in such country that (i) has not been held revoked, unenforceable or invalid by a decision of a court or governmental agency of competent jurisdiction, which decision is unappealable or unappealed within the time allowed for appeal and (ii) has not been abandoned, disclaimed, denied or admitted to be invalid or unenforceable through reissue or disclaimer or otherwise in such country, or (b) a claim of a pending Patent Right application that has not been finally abandoned or finally rejected or expired and which has been pending [5-7] years from the date of filing of the earliest priority Patent Right application to which such pending Patent Right application is entitled to claim benefit.
-Any claim in a pending Patent application that is filed after [5-7] years from its earliest priority date will not be considered a Valid Claim until such claim is granted and meets the requirement of subsection (a).

-40 The square brackets have been inserted so that the parties can consider whether a good faith dispute by Licensee/Sublicensee regarding the scope of the Licensed Patents (for purposes of determining whether a product is a Patent Product for which payments are owed under this Agreement) falls within the ambit of a "Patent Challenge."
+42 The square brackets have been inserted so that the parties can consider whether a good faith dispute by Licensee/Sublicensee regarding the scope of the Licensed Patents (for purposes of determining whether a product is a Patent Product for which payments are owed under this Agreement) falls within the ambit of a "Patent Challenge."